 Me?
 I’m a solitary-verbal learner (maybe with a bit of aural thrown in there, I still have some of the educational songs we learned in 5th grade memorized).
 I do my best studying through reading and writing—I have a knack for remembering information that I’ve written down.

 But what works best for you?
-What kind of learner do you think you are?
+Which one of these learning styles do you think you fit?
 Tell us in the comments below, and share with everyone the tactics you use!

 Use College Raptor’s free match tool to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid from schools around the country!